• There are no suggestions because the search field is empty.

 OpusVi™ and NAU have worked together to make the Master in Social Work accessible to Social Work leaders.
 Applicants must fulfill certain requirements for admission:

-• The Advanced Standing Health Emphasis MSW Program requires a BSW from a CSWE accredited institution within the last 10 years, in addition to a minimum of 5 years human service experience
+• The MSW, Advanced Standing with a Healthcare Emphasis requires a BSW degree from a CSWE-accredited program within the last 5 years, or a BSW from a CSWE-accredited institution within the last 10 years, in addition to a minimum of 5 years human service experience.

 • an undergraduate grade point average (GPA) of 3.3 on a 4-point scale.